 If that were true, I would never get to read any Christie books.

-wmwiii Premium Member over 1 year ago
+wmwiii Premium Member about 2 years ago

 I’ll take Melville over Christie any day.